 Locations

-Finding a great sleeping spot can sometimes be challenging and time-consuming, leaving you with less time to sleep.
+Finding an excellent sleeping spot can sometimes take time and effort, leaving you with less time to sleep.

-Reports indicate that MUC provides its travelers with plenty of seating, but the situation may vary according to terminal.
-Chances to find a generous number of sleep-friendly seating options such as benches, reclining chairs, and basic seats with and without armrests are far greater in Terminal 2.
+Reports indicate that MUC provides its travellers with plenty of seating, but the situation may vary according to the terminal.
+There are far greater chances to find a generous number of sleep-friendly seating options, such as benches, reclining chairs, and basic seats with and without armrests, in Terminal 2.

 Rest Zones

 Munich Airport offers three rest zones where tired travellers can relax before their flight.
-These designated areas include reclining chairs and footrests, as well as business stations with desks and power outlets.
-Locate the rest zone in your area of the airport.
+These designated areas include reclining chairs, footrests, and business stations with desks and power outlets.
+You can find the rest zone in your area of the airport.

 Cleaning Crew

-There are currently no updates related to cleaning crews interrupting travelers who are trying to sleep.
+There are no updates related to cleaning crews interrupting travellers trying to sleep.

 Security

-As of this report, there has been no mention of security’s interactions with sleeping travelers.
+As of this report, security’s interactions with sleeping travellers have yet to be mentioned.

 Weather Delays

-Due to the location of Munich Airport, weather-related cancellations can be common, and they are prepared with hundreds of cots.
-These cots are only distributed during mass cancellations and are not available for travelers who just decide to spend the night in the airport.
-If you are stranded due to the weather, contact an airport employee to direct you to where their cots are located.
+Due to the location of Munich Airport, weather-related cancellations can be expected, and they are prepared with hundreds of cots.
+These cots are only distributed during mass cancellations and are unavailable for travellers who decide to spend the night in the airport.
+If you are stranded due to the weather, contact an airport employee to direct you to their cots.

 Hotels & Sleep Cabins